wmk1/toll-road-blockchain-system/README.md

 and has:

-* a constructor that takes one `address` parameter, the initial regulator, which cannot be `0`.
+* a constructor that takes one `address` parameter, the initial regulator; it should roll back the transaction if the regulator argument is `0`.

 ### `MultiplierHolder`